cycloptux/GiselleBot-Documentation/docs/source/technical-and-security.rst

 Encryption in Transit
 ---------------------
-* Internal network communications between the web server, application server, microservices and DB server(s) only happen on a private network within the cloud infrastructure and never go through the internet.
+* Internal network communications between the web server, application server, microservices and DB/Cache server(s) only happen on a private network within the cloud infrastructure and never go through the internet.
 * Network connections between the application server, web server, microservices and DB machines are encrypted using SSL/TLS (specifically, TLS 1.1+) encryption, with 2-way forced validation of server and client certificates.
 * Network connections between the API gateway and the application server and microservices are encrypted using HTTPS (TLS 1.2+) encryption, with forced 2-way validation of server and client certificates.
 * The certificates used to encrypt data in transit are released by an internal Certificate Authority (which is powered off when not in use, to protect its keys).
 The certificates are signed by an intermediate CA which then points at the root CA, so that the root CA key is never used and the intermediate CA can be killed if compromised.